Youssefn9212/Rossman-Sales/README.md

 Place these files in their respective directories after cloning the repository.

-Note: The repository includes `final_submission.csv` in the `Processed Data` directory, which contains the predictions for the test set using our best performing model (XGB + CNN-LSTM ensemble with RMPSE of 0.0259).
+Note: The repository includes `final_submission.csv` in the `Processed Data` directory, which contains the predictions for the test set using my best performing model (XGB + CNN-LSTM ensemble).

 ### Installation Steps